utkarsh205-ui/order-execution-engine/README.md

 # Order Execution Engine (Backend Task)

-This project is a high-performance backend service that simulates a cryptocurrency order execution engine. [cite_start]It's built with Node.js, Fastify, and BullMQ, and it's designed to process concurrent trade orders with real-time WebSocket status updates[cite: 10, 55, 69].
+This project is a high-performance backend service that simulates a cryptocurrency order execution engine.
+It's built with Node.js, Fastify, and BullMQ, and it's designed to process concurrent trade orders with real-time WebSocket status updates.

-[cite_start]The engine features a DEX router that compares prices between (mocked) Raydium and Meteora pools [cite: 13, 48] and executes the trade on the most profitable venue.
+The engine features a DEX router that compares prices between (mocked) Raydium and Meteora pools [cite: 13, 48] and executes the trade on the most profitable venue.

-[cite_start]**Public Deployed URL:** `https://my-order-app-dolh.onrender.com/` [cite: 79]

 ---